IrakozeLoraine/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - File: `102-magic.c` is a program that has been modified to print a[2] = 98, followed by a new line.

-- File: `103-infinite_add.c` is a function that adds two numbers
+- File: `103-infinite_add.c` is a function that adds two numbers.

+- File: `104-print_buffer.c` is a function that prints a buffer.